| Title: | Sum of Single Effects Linear Regression |

 inclusion probability (alpha).

-returns a list containing the
+susie_get_posterior_samples returns a list containing the

-effect sizes samples and causal status with two components: b
+effect sizes samples and causal status with two components: b,

-matrix of effect
+an num_variables x num_samples matrix of effect

-x num_samples
+sizes; gamma, an num_variables x num_samples

 matrix of causal status random draws.

-returns credible sets (CSs) from a susie fit,
+susie_get_cs returns credible sets (CSs) from a susie fit,

 as well as summaries of correlation among the variables included in